 Why didn’t I take it off?

 She had never been more aware of the ring’s existence.
 And for the first time since the ring had been placed on her finger, she found herself wishing it wasn’t there.
-She got the since that it wouldn’t have made a difference to him one way or another.
+She got the sense that it wouldn’t have made a difference to him one way or another.

 “Well, that looks like solid evidence to me.”